dellisd/spatial-k/docs/index.md

 #TODO: Library Name Here

 This library is an implementation of GeoJSON and port of Turfjs written in pure Kotlin.
-It supports Kotlin Multiplatform and Java projects as well as features a Kotlin DSL for building GeoJSON objects.
+It supports Kotlin Multiplatform and Java projects and also features a Kotlin DSL for building GeoJSON objects.

 ## Installation